elisehellwig/phenoclim/README.md

 The goal of phenoclim is to assist you in optimizing and fitting a variety of phenological models.
 In particular, this package implements models from (citation).
 The package also comes with a small generated phenological data set to use for examples.

 ## Important Note
-You can only have 1 observation per year.
-I will fix this eventually, but that is how it is as of now.
+You can only have 1 observation per year/location.

 ## Parameters for Modeling Flowering